Topics in this article

 Whether you're running a large single-campus network or a multisite-campus network, you must focus on the most important stakeholders: the users.
 While they’re connected to the network their experience at every touchpoint is what matters most.
 They are the top priority when you’re implementing upgrades or add-ons – and, most importantly, when you’re digitally transforming your network.

 Enterprises have multiple personas connecting to their networks – executives, administrative, finance and sales teams – and all expect a seamless experience.
 Then there are the connections to devices, like printers.
-The move to sophisticated smart buildings, hybrid workplaces and the growing number of Internet of Things (IoT) devices such as temperature sensors have only added pressure and volume to the network.
+The move to sophisticated smart buildings, hybrid workplaces and the growing number of IoT devices such as temperature sensors have only added pressure and volume to the network.

 Every network connection has unique requirements in terms of capacity, performance, security and availability, and must be consistently managed if you’re to be a first-class networking citizen.

 The best network transformation projects keep the users front and center.
 New ways of modernizing your network infrastructure allow you to deliver high-speed and ubiquitous connectivity for all users and devices connected to the network.

 To enable this, the new standard is software-defined infrastructure that supports change at a speed that works for your organization.